devtech77snake/aurora/README.md

 ## ❗️ NOTICE

 This repository is no longer maintained.
 There is an _AMAZING_ community solution to this issue that not only solves the schema merging issue, but also the VSCode intellisense implications of splitting your schema 🚀

-🔗 Head over to https://github.com/ajmnz/prisma-import to check it out.

----

-_P.S.: Shoutout to [Arnau Jiménez](https://github.com/ajmnz) for creating this awesome tool!_